anasanchesdev/todo-list-app-cmd/README.md

 _Last update: 12/01/2024_

-This is the first usable and fully optimized version of the Todo List App (command-line version).
+This is the first usable version of the Todo List App (command-line version).
 The five concepts (add, show, edit, complete, exit) can be executed simply through the command line.

 [//]: # (#### Demonstration:)